home-assistant/home-assistant.io/source/_components/binary_sensor.google_calendar.markdown

 1. Follow the wizard using the following information.
 1. When it gets to the point of asking _Which API are you using?_ just click cancel.
-1. Click on the tab 'OAuth consent screen'
+1. Click on the tab 'OAuth consent screen'.
 1. Set 'Product name shown to users' to anything you want.
 We suggest Home-Assistant.
 1. Save this page.
 You don't have to fill out anything else there.
 1. Click 'Create credentials' -> OAuth client ID.